danielwertheim/serilog-sinks-azureappendblob/README.md

 # Serilog-Sinks-AzureAppendBlob
 Serilog sink that logs to append blobs in an Azure Storage Account.
-This is not an offican sink, but a community driven one.
+This is not an offical sink, but a community driven one.
 This also has nothing todo with the already existing sink for Azure blobs [serilog-sinks-azureblobstorage](https://github.com/chriswill/serilog-sinks-azureblobstorage) which I've previously used myself with success.

 It currently targets `netstandard2.0` and `netstandard2.1`.
 Feel free to raise an issue if that is not enough.